The Best Sustainable Toothbrush Options

 If you do decide to stick to plastic toothbrushes for health reasons, plastic toothbrushes can be recycled, although not through general recycling.
 In Australia, this can be done through Terracycle; however, unfortunately, electric toothbrush heads cannot be recycled at this stage.
 More info on Terracycle’s oral care recycling program can be found here.

-Natural and homemade toothpaste are another step you can take to free your dental routine of waste; however, these are mostly not recommended by dentists as most don’t contain fluoride, which they say is important for teeth health.
-An article on waste-free toothpaste that doesn’t ruin your teeth is in the works!
+Natural and homemade toothpaste is another step you can take to free your dental routine of waste; however, these are mostly not recommended by dentists as most don’t contain fluoride, which they say is important for teeth health.
+You can read more on this and find out our low waste toothpaste recommendations in our Is Your Homemade, Zero Waste Toothpaste Ruining Your Teeth: How Effective is Homemade Toothpaste? article.

 *this posts contains affiliate links.
 If you buy something from a featured brand we may earn a few cents.
 To learn more, see our disclosure policy.